penwanj/FINAL-DATA-FUNDAMENTALS-PROJECT/README.md

 ### DB Schema

 - The database schema is defined in `schema.sql`.
+- Execute the provided sql statements to generate your tables and their records.
 - The DB is made up of 4 tables, each table having 7 records.
-- Execute the provided sql statements in `schema.sql` to generate your tables and their records.

 ### Generate a mapping table
 Create a `customer_auth_map` that links uuid from the auth system to the customer_id via;